-The first management experiment conducted as part of the adaptive management plan was reducing non-native Yellowstone cutthroat trout (Oncorhynchus clarkii bouvieri).
+The first management experiment conducted as part of the Adaptive Management Plan was reducing non-native Yellowstone cutthroat trout (Oncorhynchus clarkii bouvieri).
 Trout were captured and euthanized at a fish weir and fishing regulations were liberalized to 20 cutthroat trout per day (excluding a stream closure 15 May-14 June) on Red Rock Creek.
-Both actions were first implemented in 2013; during 2013-2016 a total of 6973 cuttroat trout were removed from Red Rock Creek.
+Both actions were first implemented in 2013; the weir was operated through 2016 and liberalized harvest occurred through 2017.
+During 2013-2017 a total of 7149 cuttroat trout were removed from Red Rock Creek.
 Removal efforts peaked in 2014 at 2604 cutthroat removed.
 The first year a grayling response to cutthroat removal could be quantified was 2016 when the 2013 grayling cohort recruited.
 The next several years will continue to provide information on the relationship between cuttroat abundance and grayling recruitment.

-The second management experiment will explore the relationship between spawning habitat and grayling recruitment.
-Efforts beginning in 2017 will increase suitable habitat available for spawning by 1) ensuring fish passage at beaver dams (n > 50 in 2016) via notching, 2) restoration of an Elk Springs Creek channel that will provide direct connection to Upper Lake, and 3) restoration of spawning habitat at the head of Elk Springs Creek.
+The second management experiment is exploring the relationship between spawning habitat and grayling recruitment.
+Efforts beginning in 2017 increased suitable habitat available for spawning by 1) ensuring fish passage at beaver dams (n > 50 in 2016) via notching, 2) restoration of an Elk Springs Creek channel that will provide direct connection to Upper Lake, and 3) restoration of spawning habitat at the head of Elk Springs Creek.
 This experiment will be undertaken for 4-5 years, similar to the cutthroat trout reduction.
 Increased per capita availability of spawning habitat is hypothesized to incease egg (β) and age-0 fish in-stream (γ) survival; the first year a possible response could be quantified is 2020, when the 2017 grayling cohort recruits.

 Learning in the context of this project occurs through comparison of model predictions with reality (i.e., predicted grayling population vs. actual grayling population).
 Each hypothesized driver of grayling population dynamics, i.e., winter habitat, spawning habitat, non-native fish, and spring hydrology, is represented by a model structured to estimate the driver's influence on a specific life stage.
 Grayling recruit at age-3, which necessitates having three consecutive years of data to make model-based predictions.
 The first time-series of data necessary to make a prediction was available in 2016, which was also the first population estimate that could be used to fit models.
-Obviously, models cannot be fitted to a single population estimate.
+However, it is preferable to fit the models using several population estimates.
 We addressed this issue in the short-term using simulations to estimate the influence of each hypothesized driver of grayling population (see Methods).
-Based on simulation results, the Winter Habitat, Spawning Habitat, and Non-native Fish models predicted 66, 875, and 990 grayling, respectively, in the 2016 Red Rock Creek spawning population.
-Model weights, i.e., relative support for a model given the data, were 0.475, 0.288, 0.237 for the Winter Habitat, Spawning Habitat, and Non-native Fish models, respectively.
+Based on simulation results, the Winter Habitat, Spawning Habitat, and Non-native Fish models predicted 60, 243, and 1057 grayling, respectively, in the 2017 Red Rock Creek spawning population.
+Model weights, i.e., relative support for a model given the data, were 0.561, 0.326, 0.113 for the Winter Habitat, Spawning Habitat, and Non-native Fish models, respectively.